codepath/android_guides/Understanding-App-Resources.md

 <img src="http://i.imgur.com/bLOO9e3.png" width="600" />

 Apps must be designed to work across any different screen densities as well as screen sizes.
+This can be done leveraging a variety of systems provided by the Android framework.

 ### Introducing Alternate Resources